alyssamf/cyber-resources/general/certs/README.md

 Expires: After 4 years.
 Need to retake the certification exam or earn a minimum of 36 Continuing Professional Education (CPE) credits within the four-year period to maintain their certification.

-Worth?: Yes if employer is paying and you already have Security+.
-Too expensive with course if paying yourself.
+Worth?: Yes if employer is paying and is required.
+Too expensive with course if paying yourself, better off getting Security+ and a more adavnced GIAC course.